Moving to Mexico? 15 Things You Should Know That Nobody Tells You

 One of the first things I noticed when I moved to Mexico was how often I heard people speak English!

-Turns out, the expat population in Mexico is quite high, with more than 1 million expats living all over the country.
-Most of them are Americans, due to the proximity to their mainland.
+Turns out, the expat population in Mexico is quite high, with more than 1 million expats living all over the country—most of which are American.

 5. You can learn Spanish on the go